BLACK FRIDAY SALE! Self-Paced Courses are Buy One, Get One FREE. Save up to $349 on a single course!

 Sometimes, the question is phrased this way, “I’ve taken Rhetoric 1; why do I need Rhetoric 2?
 Isn’t it just more of the same?”

-Some parents have asked their VPSA consultant, “Can my kid get out of Rhetoric 2 if he’s doing debate?”
-(The assumption here, of course, its that Rhetoric 2 is just a debate class.)
+Some parents have asked their Academic Advisor, “Can my student get out of Rhetoric 2 if he’s doing debate?”
+(Of course, the assumption here is that Rhetoric 2 is just a debate class.)

 These are fair questions.
 They deserve answers.